animo/hyperledger-aries-workshop/README.md

 - `connection_id`: `connection_id` value from first step
 - `cred_def_id`: `credential_definition_id` value from previous step
 - `attributes.value`: You can change the values of `first_name`, `last_name` and `degree` to anything you like.
-Make sure to use something different than during the DEMO
+Make sure to use something different than during the demo.
+This will make it easier to distinguish the credential in the wallet in the next steps.

 ```json
 {